fchauvel/receiver/README.md

      Copyright (C) SINTEF -- 2018
      ------
      Listening on localhost:3000 ...

+## Options

-The port listen to can be specified using the `-p` option as follows:
+A couple of options can be set through the command line as follows:

-    $> node app/start -p 8078
+	$ node app/start --help

+	Usage: start [options]

+	REST end-point where sensors can push data

+	Options:

+	  -V, --version     output the version number
+      -p, --port [int]  Set the port on which Receiver listens (default: 3000) -h, --help        output usage information

+franck@debian:~/Documents/mssep/receiver$